montagejs/frb/README.md

 expect(object.only).toBe(undefined);
 ```

-THe `only` binder watches a value.
+The `only` binder watches a value.
 When the value is null, it does
 nothing.
 Otherwise, it will update the bound collection such that it
 only contains that value.
 If the collection was empty, it adds the
 value.
 Otherwise, if the collection did not have the value, it replaces